Cheap web hosting 1

 DreamHost

-DreamHost doesn’t try to wow you with flashy extras.
-It just works and keeps working.
+While DreamHost doesn’t try to wow you with flashy extras, it just works and keeps working.

-There’s 50 GB of SSD storage and unlimited traffic for one site.
+There’s 25 GB of SSD storage and capability to handle 40,000 visits each month for up to 25(!) sites.
 That’s plenty for most blogs, portfolios, or small business pages.

 One-click WordPress setup is included, too.
 So is a domain.
 Setup is quick and simple.
 Support is available 24/7 through tickets.
 Live chat only runs during business hours, which may be annoying if you work late.